 - Auction Houses

 Auction houses are well known to be responsible for some extremely fast sales – if it sells.
 The majority of houses that sell well in auctions are quirky, unusual homes due to interest, whereas standard homes can be a toss-up.
-Another point to bear in mind is that regardless of whether you sell or not, you will still have to pay the auctioneers fees.
+Another point to bear in mind is that regardless of whether you sell or not, you will still have to pay the auctioneers fees5.

 - Private Sale

 While it is excruciatingly hard, it is possible to sell a house yourself.
 This will, however, require a lot of work and time.
-The only occasion when a private sale is worth prioritising is when you know someone who definitely wants to buy your house, saving you estate agency fees.
+The only occasion when a private sale is worth prioritising is when you know someone who definitely wants to buy your house, saving you estate agency fees5.

 - House Buying Companies

 There are numerous house-buying companies who are willing to buy your house for case, often in as little as two weeks from the date of the first enquiry.
-These companies will provide you with a quote that you can accept or reject, and if you are happy with it, you can sell your home and move on with your life without worrying.
+These companies will provide you with a quote that you can accept or reject, and if you are happy with it, you can sell your home and move on with your life without worrying6.

 Are you interested in selling your house for cash?
 Why not ask National Homebuyers for advice, as we buy any house.
 Call 08000 443 911 or request a call back to find out how much you could get for your property before it’s too late.